- What device types are appropriate for the Safety and Performance Pathway

 The Safety and Performance Based Pathway is appropriate when FDA has determined that:

-- The new device has indications for use and technological characteristics that do not raise different questions of safety and effectiveness than the identified predicate, and the predicate is within the scope of the list of device types appropriate for the Safety and Performance Based Pathway;
+- The new device has the same indications for use as, and technological characteristics that do not raise different questions of safety and effectiveness than the identified predicate; and

 - The new device meets all the FDA-identified performance criteria.